federicobozzini/unige-advanced-data-management/README.md

 We tried to design the Cassandra logical schema to satisfy the requirements of the queries with the best efficiency.
 Sometimes we loaded more data than necessary to allow more flexibility and more detailed queries.

 We need four tables:
-currencies to answer q1 and q2.
+###currencies to answer q1 and q2.

+CREATE TABLE currencies (
+  fromcurrencyname text,
+  tocurrencyname text,
+  date timestamp,
+  averagerate float,
+  PRIMARY KEY ((fromcurrencyname, tocurrencyname), date) );

+"currencies" is a dyanmic column family.
+The Partition key is made of the two columns "fromcurrencyname" and "tocurrencyname".
+The Clustering key is the date of the rate (column "date").

-salesperons to answer q3 and q4.
+###salespersons to answer q3 and q4.

+CREATE TABLE salespersons (
+  id int PRIMARY KEY,
+  saleslastyear float,
+  customerscount int
+);

+"salespersons" is a skinny column family.
+The Primary key is "id".

-territoryorders to answer q5.
+###territorysales to answer q5.

+CREATE TABLE territorysales(
+  territoryname text,
+  productid int,
+  quantity int,
+  PRIMARY KEY(territoryname, productid)
+);

+"territorysales" is a dyanmic column family.
+The Partition key is "territoryname".
+The Clustering key is "productid".

-territorysales to answer q6 and q7.
+###territoryorders to answer q6 and q7.

+CREATE TABLE territoryorders(
+  territoryname text,
+  salesorderid int,
+  PRIMARY KEY(territoryname, salesorderid)
+);

+"territoryorders" is a dyanmic column family.
+The Partition key is "territoryname".
+The Clustering key is "salesorderid".

 ##1.3: IMPLEMENTATION
 We designed the column families to represent the logical schema.
 We developed 4 python scripts to convert the data from the CSV source to the target CSV.
 Efficiency was not a main concern here.
 In a real world scenario our approach would have been to use a SQL (with the queries presented before) to extract the data.
 We prepared to CQL to present the correct results with the best possible efficiency.